Wyatt Earp's fame and reputation: Negative publicity

 On April 16, 1894, the Fort Worth Gazette wrote that Virgil Earp and John Behan had a "deadly feud".
 It described Behan as "an honest man, a good official, and possessed many of the attributes of a gentleman".
 Earp, on the other hand, "was head of band of desperadoes, a partner in stage robbers, and a friend of gamblers and professional killers...
 Wyatt was the boss killer of the region."

 A caricature of Earp from The New York Herald mocking him after the Sharkey-Fitzimmons fight.
 The image dogged him the rest of his life.

 Former nemesis Johnny Behan continued to spread rumors about the Earps for the next twenty years.
 On December 7, 1897, he was quoted in a story in the Washington Post, reprinted by the San Francisco Call, describing the Earp's lawbreaking behavior in Tombstone.
-After referring to the Fitzimmons-Sharkey fight, the article quoted Behan: "The Clanton brothers and the McLowrys were a tough lot of rustlers who were the main perpetrators of the rascailly rife in that region.
+After referring to the Fitzimmons-Sharkey fight, the article quoted Behan: "The Clanton brothers and the McLowrys were a tough lot of rustlers who were the main perpetrators of the rascally rife in that region.
 Between them and Earps rose a bitter feud over the division of the proceeds of the looting.
 The Earp boys believed they had failed to get a fair divide of the booty and swore vengeance.
 They caught their former allies in Tombstone unarmed and shot three of them dead while their hands were uplifted."
 Behan went on to say, "They were hauled up before a Justice of the Peace...
 Warrants were issued for their arrest, and, summoning a posse, I went out to bring the Earps in.
 They were chased entirely out of the county and Tombstone knew them no more."
 Earp was parodied in editorial caricatures by newspapers across the country.
 Behan lambasted the Earps as the bad men who had attacked the cowboys until he died in 1912.